 Halloween half-term

 The Nordic Museum is open every day over the autumn break.
 What happens at this imposing museum after dark?
-Experience a night at the museum and chase away the shadows hiding in corners, or come during the day and play as they did in the 19th century, travel back in time and solve tricky riddles and challenges with your family.
+Experience a night at the museum and chase away the shadows hiding in corners, or come during the day and play as they did in the 1890s, travel back in time and solve tricky riddles and challenges with your family.

 - When: All week